urwid/urwid/docs/reference/constants.rst

 .. data:: urwid.PACK
    :annotation: = 'pack'

-   ask the child widget to calculate the number of columns or rows it needs
+   Ask the child widget to calculate the number of columns or rows it needs

 .. data:: urwid.GIVEN
    :annotation: = 'given'

-   a set number of columns or rows, e.g. ('given', 10) will have exactly 10 columns or rows given to the child widget
+   A set number of columns or rows, e.g. ('given', 10) will have exactly 10 columns or rows given to the child widget

 .. data:: urwid.RELATIVE
    :annotation: = 'relative'

-   a percentage of the total space, e.g. ('relative', 50) will give half of the total columns or rows to the child widget
+   A percentage of the total space, e.g. ('relative', 50) will give half of the total columns or rows to the child widget

 .. data:: urwid.RELATIVE_100